awsdocs/iam-user-guide/doc_source/troubleshoot_general.md

 + If you own the domain where the email address is hosted, you can add the email address back to your email server\.
 Alternatively, you can set up a catch\-all for your email account\.
 The catch\-all setting on your domain "catches all" messages that are sent to email addresses that do not exist in the mail server\.
 It redirects those messages to a specific email address\.
 For example, assume that your AWS account root user email address is `paulo@sample-domain.com`, but you changed your only domain email address to `paulo.santos@sample-domain.com`\.
 In that case, you could set your new email as the catch\-all\.
 That way, when someone like AWS sends a message to `paulo@sample-domain.com` or any other `text@sample-domain.com`, you receive that message at `paulo.santos@sample-domain.com`\.
 + If the email address on the account is part of your corporate email system, we recommend that you contact your IT system administrators\.
 They might be able to help you regain access to the email address\.

 If you’re still not able to access your AWS account, you can find alternate support options at [Contact us](https://aws.amazon.com//contact-us/) by expanding the **I'm an AWS customer and I'm looking for billing or account support** menu\.
-When you contact Customer Service, you must provide the following information:
+When you contact AWS Support, you must provide the following information:
 + All the details that are listed on the account, including your full name, phone number, address, email address, and last four digits of the credit card\.
-You might need to create a new AWS account for the purpose of contacting Customer Service\.
+You might need to create a new AWS account for the purpose of contacting AWS Support\.
 This is necessary to assist in the investigation of your request\.
 + The reason that you're unable to access the email account to receive password reset instructions\.
 + After you recover your account, close any accounts that you are not using\.
 It’s a good idea not to have open accounts in your name that could result in charges to you\.
 For more information, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *Billing and Cost Management User Guide*\.